-- Prosecutor's Office against Illegal Drug Trafficking in connection with events occurring in centres, establishments or units pertaining to the armed forces. - d) To cooperate with the judicial authority in the control of treatment for drug addicts benefiting from conditional remission and to receive all necessary information from certified centres participating in such treatment.
+c) To coordinate the activities undertaken by other Prosecutor's Offices to prevent and repress illegal drug traffic and money laundering relating thereto.
+Prosecutor's Offices at the Courts-Martial will cooperate with the Special Prosecutor's Office against Illegal Drug Trafficking in connection with events occurring in centres, establishments or units pertaining to the armed forces.

+d) To cooperate with the judicial authority in the control of treatment for drug addicts benefiting from conditional remission and to receive all necessary information from certified centres participating in such treatment.

 Four.
-The Special Prosecutor's Office against Corruption and Organised Crime will conduct the enquiries specified in Article five of this Statute and participate directly in criminal proceedings, where the events involved are deemed by the General Prosecutor to be of particular significance, with respect to:
+The Special Prosecutor's Office against Corruption and Organised Crime will conduct the enquiries specified in Article five of this Statute and participate directly in criminal proceedings, where the events involved are deemed by the Prosecutor General to be of particular significance, with respect to:

+a) Tax and social security fraud, contraband.

+b) Perversion of justice.

+c) Abuse or undue use of insider information.

+d) Embezzlement of public funds.

+e) Fraud and extortion.

+f) Influence peddling.

+g) Bribery.

+h) Negotiation forbidden to public officials.

+i) Defrauding.

-- a) Tax and social security fraud, contraband. - b) Perversion of justice. - c) Abuse or undue use of insider information. - d) Embezzlement of public funds. - e) Fraud and extortion. - f) Influence peddling. - g) Bribery. - h) Negotiation forbidden to public officials. - i) Defrauding. - j) Bankruptcy involving criminal negligence or malpractice. - k) Alteration of prices in public tendering and auctions. - I) Offences against intellectual or industrial property, the market or consumers. - m) Corporate offences. - n) Money laundering and behaviour involving dealing in stolen goods, except where involving illegal drug trafficking or terrorism, in which case the proceedings must be conducted by other Special Prosecutor's Offices. - ñ) Corruption in international trade transactions. - o) Private sector corruption. - p) Offences related to the preceding. - q) The investigation of all manner of legal business, transactions or movement of goods, securities or capital, financial flows or assets that appear to be related to activities conducted by organised criminal rings or financed with earnings from criminal activities, and offences that are related to or determine such activities.
+j) Bankruptcy involving criminal negligence or malpractice.

+k) Alteration of prices in public tendering and auctions.

+l) Offences against intellectual or industrial property, the market or consumers.

+m) Corporate offences.

+n) Money laundering and behaviour involving dealing in stolen goods, except where involving illegal drug trafficking or terrorism, in which case the proceedings must be conducted by other Special Prosecutor's Offices.

+ñ) Corruption in international trade transactions.

+o) Private sector corruption.

+p) Offences related to the preceding.

+q) The investigation of all manner of legal business, transactions or movement of goods, securities or capital, financial flows or assets that appear to be related to activities conducted by organised criminal rings or financed with earnings from criminal activities, and offences that are related to or determine such activities.
 Where such business or transactions involve illegal drug trafficking or terrorism, however, the respective proceedings must be conducted by the Prosecutor's Offices against Illegal Drug Trafficking or at the National Court, as appropriate.

 Five.
-Where warranted by the number of proceedings, the General Prosecutor may appoint one or several Prosecutors Delegate to the Special Prosecutor's Offices. such delegates will be appointed after consulting the Prosecution Council and based on a report drafted by the respective Chief special and Regional Prosecutors.
+Where warranted by the number of proceedings, the Prosecutor General may appoint one or several Prosecutors Delegate to the Special Prosecutor's Offices.
+Such delegates will be appointed after consulting the Prosecution Council and based on a report drafted by the respective Chief Special and Regional Prosecutors.
 The appointees will be selected from among the staff prosecutors attached to the latter and applying for the position who substantiate their expertise in the respective area as established in the applicable regulations.
-When the Regional Prosecutor's Office concerned has a Specialised Section, created in accordance with the provisions of the preceding article, whose scope concurs wholly or partly with the area over which the special Prosecutor's Office has jurisdiction, the Prosecutor Delegate will form part of that section.
+When the Regional Prosecutor's Office concerned has a Specialised Section, created in accordance with the provisions of the preceding article, whose scope concurs wholly or partly with the area over which the Special Prosecutor's Office has jurisdiction, the Prosecutor Delegate will form part of that section.

-Chief Special Prosecutors, in the specific area of their competence, will be vested with the same powers and be responsible for the same duties in respect of the prosecutors appointed to their office as specified in the foregoing, as other Chief Prosecutors in other Prosecution Service bodies (with respect to their subordinate prosecutors).
-Without prejudice to the instructions issued by the General Prosecutor, the decree of appointment will specify the duties and scope of action of these Prosecutors Delegate, including the proportion of their time to be devoted to the matters incumbent upon the Special Prosecutor's Office.
+Chief Special Prosecutors, in the specific area of their competence, will be vested with the same powers and be responsible for the same duties in respect of the prosecutors appointed to their Office as specified in the foregoing, as other Chief Prosecutors in other Prosecution Service bodies (with respect to their subordinate prosecutors).
+Without prejudice to the instructions issued by the Prosecutor General, the decree of appointment will specify the duties and scope of action of these Prosecutors Delegate, including the proportion of their time to be devoted to the matters incumbent upon the Special Prosecutor's Office.
 Prosecutors Delegate must report on all cases conducted in their capacity as such to the Chief Prosecutor of the body to which they are attached.